dusty-nv/jetson-inference/docs/segnet-console-2.md

 ### Pascal VOC

 [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/) is one of the original datasets used for semantic segmentation, containing various people, animals, vehicles, and household objects.
-There are some test images included named `object-*.jpg` for testing out the Pascal VOC model:
+There are some sample images included named `object-*.jpg` for testing out the Pascal VOC model:

 ``` bash
 # C++